 One of the best elements of the Southlands, from my point of view, is that it features a hefty dose of hyena-like gnolls and their half-demonic, half-trickster-ish ways.
 Gnolls and I have been friends since the days of AD&D, when the Monster Manual made it clear that gnolls served a demon lord named Yeenoghu who was somehow associated with ghouls as well, and that gnolls basically loved to chew on the bones of their victims.

-Sometimes the campaign takes you into areas that are scenic and rather wet.
-In this case, let’s take a look at some interesting things you might find in a grotto.
-Again, these items are left in plain sight, and you can use them as starting points to flesh out some other interesting things if the player characters choose to look around a bit more.
-If you want to roll randomly for one, use the handy number provided with each entry to figure out your result on a d12.
+To celebrate the Southlands Kickstarter, we have some things you might stumble across at the oasis.
+You can roll randomly for a result below, use the handy number provided with each entry to figure out your result on a d12.
 You can also pick the one that works for the area in which your characters currently linger.